Piper Alpha: Occidental “never ever apologised.”

 Only one doughty campaigner, Gavin Cleland who lost his son Robert on Piper Alpha continued to protest till the day he died, at what he saw as the injustice that Occidental were not charged with corporate manslaughter.
 LINK

-I am no lawyer but it seems inconceivable to me that Lord Cullen had Occidental documents that showed that their insurers had inspected Piper Alpha in 1983 and recommended modifications to the water deluge system and the procedures for testing and verifying its efficacy, furthermore that despite these warnings and subsequent demonstrations of the inadequacy of the water system in the 1984 explosion nothing was done to remedy this vital life-saving equipment and it was allowed to deteriorate and prove useless when it was needed to save lives in the 1988 explosion, yet there was no case to recommend prosecution.
+I am no lawyer but it seems inconceivable to me that Lord Cullen had Occidental documents that showed that their insurers had inspected Piper Alpha in 1983 and recommended modifications to the water deluge system and the procedures for testing and verifying its efficacy, furthermore that despite these warnings and subsequent demonstrations of the inadequacy of the water system in the 1984 explosion, nothing was done to remedy this vital life-saving equipment and it was allowed to deteriorate and prove useless when it was needed to save lives in the 1988 explosion, yet Lord Cullen found there was no case to recommend prosecution.

 Despite incontrovertible evidence that the system for putting out fires on the platform had, for years, been out of action because it was clogged up with rust, the best Lord Cullen could come up with by way of condemnation was: “In the face of a known problem with the deluge system they did not become personally involved in probing the extent of the problem and what should be done to resolve it as soon as possible.”